 An accepted PhD student will join the Antwerp Doctoral School.
 In the webpages of the Doctoral School you will find information on the procedure and regulations which apply to all PhD students of the University of Antwerp.

-In addition to these general UAntwerp-regulations , the Faculty of Applied Economics has specific regulations for its PhD students.
+In addition to these general UAntwerp-regulations , the Faculty of Business and Economics has specific regulations for its PhD students.

 3. Doctoral Study programme